Are early puberty and early drinking age related? Researchers wanted to know the answer.

-For example, sensation seekingers may drink at an early age, have unprotected sex, gamble, drive recklessly, abuse alcohol, etc. Preventing them from engaging in any one of these things would have no effect on any of the others.
+For example, sensation seekers may drink at an early age.
+Have unprotected sex.
+Gamble.
+Drive recklessly.
+Abuse alcohol, etc. Preventing them from engaging in any one of these things would have no effect on any of the others.
 Also, preventing early drinking would have no effect on a person’s genetic makeup.
 That might well be the cause of alcohol dependence or other problems.

-Trained interviewers have rated children’s ability to control their impulses and behavior.
-In addition, their ability to flexibly adapt their self-control as needed (resiliency).
+Trained interviewers have rated children’s ability to control their impulses.
+Also their ability to flexibly adapt their self-control as needed. (resiliency).
 This was done from the time children were between three and five years old.
-And then every three years thereafter until the children reached the age of 12 to 14.
+Then every three years thereafter until the children reached the age of 12 to 14.

 The researchers found that low behavioral control and resiliency predicted the onset of alcohol and illicit drug use later.

 Researchers found that age at first drink does not cause alcoholism.
 But it is linked with disinhibited behavior and psychopathology.
 Those who drink at an early age show these before they first try alcohol.

 Researchers examined the the role of both genes and environment on the initiation of drinking among early adolescents.
 They used data to analyze almost almost 1,400 twins.
 The researchers found genetic factors to be the most important influence in the early start of drinking.

 Of course, genetic factors may also cause later alcohol related problems.